 With the optimum moisture content assured, wood board begin their mechanical transformation.
 Highly trained wood connoisseurs visually inspect ALL boards, identify and sort these based on grain patterns, uniformity and consistency.
 Boards that show structural weakness are put aside to be used for furniture components with low or no structural importance.
 All lumber that passed the initial selection process is then sorted again on size and grain variation for different types of operations or components.

-Wood then goes thru the calibration process where edges are straightened surface consistency increased.
-When is ready, Wood then goes thru high-performance equipment which performs cuts to specific size shape.
+Wood then goes through the calibration process where edges are straightened surface consistency increased and when it’s ready, it goes through high-performance equipment which performs cuts to specific size shape.

 Computer operated machines are being used by highly trained specialists who perform a wide range of mechanical transformations.
 Beech blocks and boards go thru successive processing stages where design features are carved into wood.
 Structural joints get tension points calculated, assembly points drilled and curves defined.
 Major components who react to environmental stress (expansion and shrinkage) receive expansion gaps.